cthoyt/Omega_Implementation/README.md

 When reviewing this project please run the notebooks in the following order to get a full understanding of both our research process and how the implementation works.
 We attempted to make the code run as fast as possible, however there are a few sections that still take a little while to run.
 These slow parts are noted in the comments and can be sped up by reducing the number of samples that are drawn.

-WE SHOULD ADD NAMES OF NOTEBOOKS HERE IN THESE STEPS
-1. First implementation of Lotka Volterra using random variables for each step
+1. First_Implementation_Walkthrough - First implementation of Lotka Volterra using random variables for each step
-2. Optimized implementation using one random variable for all steps
+2. Optimized_Implementation_Walkthrough - Optimized implementation using one random variable for all steps
-3. Abduction-action-prediction Algorithm
+3. Abduction_action_prediction - Our implementation of the Abduction-action-prediction Algorithm

+#### PDF Notebooks

+To make it easier to view our plots and results, we knitted our notebooks to pdf versions.
+These can be viewed to see our final results without having to run any code.
+Please view in the same order as above.

 ## Authors